 Valdes tells a story, maybe true, maybe not, about some U.S. Marines blowing up a small reef off the Guantanamo shore in order to create their own break.

 Less disputed is the fact that Quiksilver sometimes runs surf camps for members and family of serving military there.

 Surfers once needed government permission to go to other parts of the country, and in the east, the coast guard prevented surfers from getting in the water altogether, thinking they were going to leave the island.
 The authorities are now more aware of the sport, but police will still move the surfers on if they are in the “wrong place”, says Valdes.

 On my last evening in Havana, as we sit on the Malecon’s Vedado section, Valdes talks about what’s next for Cuban surfing, and for him.

 He has never left Cuba, but he has applied for a family reunification visa so that he can join his father in Miami.
 His interview is later this summer.
 He has twice been denied a refugee visa.
 His father, once employed by Cuban security services, tried to raft to the U.S. in the 1980s – unsuccessfully.
 Then five years ago he was granted entry to the U.S. as a political refugee.
 Valdes has not seen him since.

-Valdes says he doesn’t really want to leave, but there will be more opportunities in the U.S. and would put him a better position, he thinks, to support the Cuban surfing network (he would leave Yuniel Valderrama Martinez—his “right arm”—in charge on the island).
-Valdes’ father is an electrician in Miami—so he would start working with him.
+Valdes says he doesn’t really want to leave, but there will be more opportunities in the U.S., which would put him a better position, he thinks, to support the Cuban surfing network.
+He would leave Yuniel Valderrama Martinez—his “right arm”—in charge on the island.
+Valdes’ father is an electrician in Miami, so he would start working with him.
 Salinas, whose parents live in Florida, has also applied for a family reunification visa.
-He and Valdes both eventually plan to settle in California.
+He and Valdes both plan to settle in California.
 What they really want to do, they say, is surf.